RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 Want to make your food taste stronger?
 Add salt to it.
 Want to make your hashing stronger, [add salt to it](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/)!

-The idea of a salt is to prevent the 2 main shortcomings with hashing on its own: Users with the same password having the same hash, and rainbow tables.
+The idea of a salt is to prevent the two main shortcomings with hashing on its own: Users with the same password having the same hash, and rainbow tables.
 It does this in the same way.

 A salt is an additional piece of information added into the hashing process.
 By ensuring the salt is different for each user, even users with the same password would have a different password hash.
 Some people use the users email address as a salt, but really it should be a completely random value.
 The important thing is that it's completely different for users.